This is unpublished

 LEADERSHIP AND TEACHING

-• Opportunities for advocacy and community involvment
+• Opportunities for advocacy and community involvement

 • Creating teaching materials including pre-clinic conferences (R2s), small group teaching materials (R3s) and one academic half day put on by all immersion residents each year